UCSB Academic Senate

 • Awards won by teams you mentored.

 • Hosting graduate students or postdoctoral scholars visiting from other institutions.
-List here or create a new field entitled Other Scholars Supervised.
+List here or under Other Supervision/Mentoring.

 • Delivering education-based talks, e.g. GRIT (Ground-Breaking Innovative Technology).